HMXOrg/v2-evm/test/integration/testcases/TC20/README.md

 Then Alice should has APPLE short position

 ### Scenario: TVL has decreased when price changed
-When BTC price has changed back to 20,000 USD
+When BTC price has changed back to <PRICE> USD
+Then TVL should be reduced
 And Alice fully close APPLE's position
 Then Alice Apple's position should be gone
 And Alice's balances should be corrected